If you’re wondering what’s happening on campus, the College Calendar is the best place to look.

 - Notices are items of interest to the community, such as employment opportunities, accomplishments, deadlines, and campus resources.
 Events must be listed in the College Calendar and entered as event entries.
 Please do not submit events as announcements.

-Deadline for submissions to the Campus Memo is 5 p.m. on Thursday.
+The deadline for submissions to the Campus Memo is 5 p.m. on Thursday.

 Getting the Campus Memo